axeloz/vagrant-lamp/README.md

 - login: vagrant
 - password: vagrant

 The SSH identity forwarding is enabled from the host to the VM (`config.ssh.forward_agent = true`).
 This means that your host's computer SSH identity is forwarded to the VM.
-That may be useful in many case.
+That may be useful in many cases.
 For example, you clone a Github repository to your host computer using the host's SSH public key attached to your Github account.
-With the identify forwarding enabled, you can SSH to the VM, `cd` to the downloaded repository and issue a `git pull`.
+With the identify forwarding enabled, you can SSH to the VM, `cd` to the downloaded repository and run a `git pull`.
 It will use your host computer's keypair.
 There is no need to add a new public key on your Github account.

 ### Apache